 Mindy Solomon Gallery is pleased to present the inaugural solo exhibitions of artists Jennifer Lefort and Andrew Casto.
 Both artists explore the possibilities of abstraction through movement, gesture, surface and palette.
-On view at the gallery March 11th–April 29th, 2017 at 8397 NE 2nd Avenue, Miami in Little River.
+On view at the gallery March 11th–May 14th, 2017 at 8397 NE 2nd Avenue, Miami in Little River.
 An opening reception will take place Saturday, March 11th from 6-9pm; artist Andrew Casto will attend.
-On view at the gallery March 11th-April 29th, 2017, with an opening reception Saturday, March 11th from 6-9pm; artist Andrew Casto will attend.

 Join us for the Opening Reception of Jennifer Lefort‘s Whenever Forever and Andrew Casto‘s Revelatory Dérive.
 This will be the inaugural solo exhibition for both artists, and Andrew Casto will be in attendance at the opening.